MileHacker Logo

 Accessibility Services

-Public transport is for the most part not accessible for travelers with mobility challenges.
+Public transport is mostly not accessible for travelers with mobility challenges.
 Travelers with mobility needs might arrange private transfers or taxis, which give more control and direct access.

-Ask directly hotels about their accessibility features.
-Look for niche tour operators that serve accessibility requirements, as they make adapted modes of transport and guidance available.
+Inquire directly with hotels about their accessibility features.
+Look for specialized tour operators that serve accessibility requirements, as they make adapted means of transportation and guidance available.

 Getting Around Zakynthos.
 Public Transport, Taxis, Car Rental